 An accurate daily record of miles traveled must be maintained and submitted with the Travel Expense Report.
 The reimbursement rate will be the Federal Government rate in effect on the date of the travel.
 The mileage reimbursement covers all operating costs of the vehicle including but not limited to gasoline, repairs, depreciation, antifreeze, of the vehicle including towing and insurance.
 No reimbursement is permitted for costs of repairs or damages to vehicle, costs for locksmiths, car washes, or towing whether they result from the acts of the traveler or others.
 Fines for moving or parking traffic violations are not reimbursable.

 Commuting costs (transportation between home and work place) are never reimbursable.

 Rental vehicles may be authorized when other transportation is not available or when their use results in savings.
 Vehicles should be economy or compact models.
 College insurance will generally cover vehicles rented domestically for collision and liability.
 Optional insurance offered by the rental agency will not be reimbursed on rental within the United States.
 Automobile rentals in foreign countries must elect the optional insurance for the vehicle, but not for luggage.

 L. Limousine and Taxi Services

-When traveling, public transportation should be used whenever practical.
+Public transportation should be used whenever practical.
 In cases where there is a business reason to use a taxi service, (e.g., time constraints or the needs to transport college materials), it is reimbursable.
 Limousine and taxi service to and from airports and terminals, and reasonable tips are allowed.
 The least costly transportation should be used, especially if shuttle services are available.
 Receipts are required for public transportation; however, an itemized log is required, with date, destination and cost.

 M. Lodging and Meals